How Indian Residents should disclose their global assets in Indian tax return

 The regulatory landscape in India & across the world is fast changing.
-Countries are increasing becoming aware of the risks of tax evasion & are creating new mechanisms like the CRS and India has also recently enacted Black Money Act, which contains stringent penalties if residents fail to disclose their foreign income & assets to the Indian tax authorities.
+Countries are increasing becoming aware of the risks of tax evasion & are creating new mechanisms like the CRS and India also enacted Black Money Act in 2015, which mandates disclosures by Indian residents of foreign assets and stringent penalties for failure to disclose or offer income from those assets to tax in India.

-In my work with the returning NRI clients on filing their Indian tax returns and advisory on Indian tax law, I find that those who go out on long term assignments mostly end up purchasing financial or real assets in that country, and most common of them is 401K.
+In my work with the returning NRI clients on filing their Indian tax returns and advisory on Indian tax law, I find that those who go out of India on long term assignments say H1B in US mostly end up purchasing financial or real assets in that country, like 401K, Traditional/Roth IRA, HSA, 529 plans etc.

 Also read: What to do with my 401K on Return to India?